21 minute read

 Click “Finish” to save your profile and move on to verification.
 You will have the option to postpone verification until the owner or other authorized individual is available.

-How to Verify Your Google My Business Listing
+How to Verify Your Google Business Profile Listing

 - Verify Now